-At Azarko Dental Group's dental clinics in Edmonton, our dentists regularly see and help patients who are dealing with canker sores.
+At Azarko Dental Group's dental clinic in Edmonton, our dentists regularly see and help patients who are dealing with canker sores.
 Some people are more prone to developing canker sores than others, and some get them on a regular basis.
 Canker sores can occur at any age.

 Why Canker Sores Develop